How Much Does a Brazilian Butt Lift Cost? Fees & Financing

 While cost is obviously an important consideration when it comes to butt lift surgery, it is not the most important one.
 Patients should remember that their health and cosmetic satisfaction are ultimately the top priorities.
 Choosing an inexperienced doctor to save some money could cost far more in the long run if they require a corrective procedure or if they develop serious health complications.

-The four board-certified surgeons at Austin-Weston Center are members of the American Society of Plastic Surgeons (ASPS), and have performed countless facelift procedures resulting in a revitalized look that appears natural and youthful.
+The three board-certified surgeons at Austin-Weston Center are members of the American Society of Plastic Surgeons (ASPS), and have performed countless facelift procedures resulting in a revitalized look that appears natural and youthful.

 Here at Austin-Weston, our surgeons are dedicated to providing patients with the results they desire and the care and safety they deserve.
 To find out more about your plastic surgery options, please call (703) 893-6168 to schedule a free consultation.